Creating Clickable Lists

 Styles / List Markup / Layout

-The styling and layout of the lists can be completely separated from the data but also mixed fully or partially.
+The styling and layout of the lists can be completely separated from the data but mixed fully or partially.

 You can add a Style TAB in the Excel Sheet and use the styles with any entity via a style attirbute